What is BSides?

 While everyone does a little of everything, the following folks are responsible for coordinating BSidesNYC:

-Glenn P. Edwards Jr. is a Senior Incident Response Consultant with FireEye Labs where he specializes in Incident Response, Digital Forensics and Malware Analysis.
+Glenn P. Edwards Jr. is a Principal Incident Response Consultant with FireEye Labs where he specializes in Incident Response, Digital Forensics and Malware Analysis.
 Glenn holds a M.S degree in Digital Forensics from the University of Central Florida as well as a B.S. degree in Information Security and Privacy from High Point University.

 Brian McHenry has almost 20 years of experience in the field of information technology, from early days in software validation and then desktop support to startups to global NOCs and everything in between.
 Since 2008, he has focused his passion for solving problems while working for F5 Networks as part of their technical sales team.
 Currently, McHenry works as a Security Solutions Architect, spending his time on speaking engagements, hacking in the lab on new solutions, and helping to shape the future of F5 security product offerings.